swampopus/flightpath/flightpath/modules/lassie/README.txt

     $GLOBALS['lassie_disable_maintenance_mode_on_fail'] = TRUE;

-NOTE:  You can also add this right before calling lassie_start(), if you would prefer it be configured per-job.

 This is useful if a routine fails to complete, but you do not want the maintenance mode message to be continued to be displayed.